Breast Cancer Overview

 Post-menopausal hormone therapy (PHT), also known as hormone replacement therapy (HRT), has been used for many years to help relieve symptoms of menopause and to help prevent osteoporosis (thinning of the bones).
 Earlier studies suggested it might have other health benefits as well, but more recent

-better designed studies have not found them.
+Using post-menopausal hormone therapybetter designed studies have not found them.,

 There are 2 main types of PHT.
 For women who still have a uterus (womb), doctors generally prescribe estrogen and progesterone (known as combined PHT).
 Because estrogen alone can increase the risk of cancer of the uterus, progesterone is added to help prevent this.
 For women who no longer have a uterus (those who've had a hysterectomy), estrogen alone can be prescribed.
 This is commonly known as estrogen replacement therapy (ERT).